opa334/ChOma/README.md

 # ChOma

 ChOma is a simple library for parsing and manipulating MachO files and their CMS blobs.
-Written for exploitation of [CVE-2023-41991](https://support.apple.com/en-gb/HT213926), a vulnerability in the CoreTrust kernel extension, and for use in [TrollStore](https://github.com/opa334/TrollStore) and [XPF](https://github.com/opa334/XPF) (which is used by [Dopamine](https://github.com/opa334/Dopamine) as its kernel patchfinder)
+Written for exploitation of [CVE-2023-41991](https://support.apple.com/en-gb/HT213926), a vulnerability in the CoreTrust kernel extension, and for use in [TrollStore](https://github.com/opa334/TrollStore) and [XPF](https://github.com/opa334/XPF) (which is used by [Dopamine](https://github.com/opa334/Dopamine) as the kernel patchfinder)

 ## Compilation